espressif/esptool/README.md

 ## About

-esptool.py was initially created by Fredrik Ahlberg (@themadinventor, @kongo), and is currently maintained by Angus Gratton (@projectgus).
-It has also received improvements from many members of the ESP8266 community - including @rojer, @jimparis, @jms19, @pfalcon, @tommie, @0ff, @george-hopkins and others.
+esptool.py was initially created by Fredrik Ahlberg (@themadinventor, @kongo), and later maintained by Angus Gratton (@projectgus).
+It has also received improvements from many members of the community.

 This document and the attached source code are released under GNU General Public License Version 2.
 See the accompanying file LICENSE for a copy.